 As we all know, as I don’t shut up about it, we are hoping to buy a house together sometime soon and in order to get a mortgage, I’m going to have to make sure I’ve got a credit score.
-Much to my surprise I never realised how tough it was to get a mortgage approved when you haven’t proven you’re able to pay off monthly bills, used a credit card or never even had a loan!
+Much to my surprise I never realised how tough it was to get a mortgage approved when you haven’t proven you’re able to pay off monthly bills, used a credit card, had student loans or a normal loan!
 I’ve also never rented a place to live and this doesn’t go in my favour!

 I’ve heard so many stories recently of people being declined a mortgage because they’re too careful with money!
 Can you believe that?!
 So I’m going to clear up a few of those myths about how to get a good credit score and keep it there!